-At just 23 hectares, St James's is the second smallest of the eight royal parks after Green Park.
-But what it lacks in size it makes up for in grooming as it is the most manicured green space in London.
-It has brilliant views of the London Eye, Westminster, St James's Palace, Carlton Tce and the Horse Guards Parade; the photo-perfect sight of Buckingham Palace from the footbridge spanning the central lake is the best you’ll find.
+At 23 hectares, St James's is the second-smallest of the eight royal parks after Green Park.
+But what it lacks in size it makes up for in grooming, as it is the most manicured green space in London.
+It has brilliant views of the London Eye, Westminster, St James's Palace, Carlton House Terrace and Horse Guards Parade; the picture-perfect sight of Buckingham Palace from the Blue Bridge spanning the central lake is the best you’ll find.

 The lake brims with ducks, geese, swans and other waterfowl – including the famous pelicans, introduced to the park in 1664 as a gift from the Russian Ambassador to King Charles II.
 The pelicans are fed fresh fish between 2.30pm and 3pm near Duck Island cottage.

 The brightly coloured flower beds – scarlet geraniums, red tulips and yellow wallflowers – near Buckingham Palace were added in 1901 as a memorial to Queen Victoria.
 You can rent deckchairs during daylight hours from March to October (per hour/day £2/10) to make lounging around more comfortable.